airpair/spinning-guide/post.md

-> So we thought you are responsible enough to operate and track your own billable AirPair hours!
-Read this guide to save you and customers time and confusion.
-The smoother you operating according to this guide the faster you'll get paid and probably booked for another pair!
+> So we thought you responsible enough to operate and track your own billable AirPair hours!
+Read this guide to save you and your customers time and confusion.
+The smoother you operating according to this guide the faster you'll get paid and probably rebooked for more pairing hours!

 ## 1. What is ***Spinning*** ?